watanabetoshinori/AppPattern_DeviceBits/README.md

 	const keyIdentifier = "YOURKEYID"
 	```

-4. Open [AuthKey.p8](Server/AuthKey.p8) file and overwrite the content with the private key downloaded from [Certificates, Identifiers & Profiles](https://developer.apple.com/account/ios/certificate).
+5. Open [Server/AuthKey.p8](Server/AuthKey.p8) file and overwrite the content with the Key downloaded from Step 2.

-5. Install packages and run the server app.
+6. Install packages and run the server app.

 	```sh
 	cd Server